brandon-a/personal-website/index.md

 # About Me

-Hi, I'm Brandon, I'm a Computer Scientist seeking an internship in Software Engineering.
-I am skilled in Java and C++ and I have experience in Scala, Python, Javascript, and Swift.
+Hi, I'm Brandon, I am a Computer Scientist seeking an internship in Software Engineering.
+I am skilled in Java and I have experience in C, C++, Scala, Python, Javascript, and Swift.
 Currently I am working on a Chrome Extention to enhance the functionality of SJSU's class registration portal.
-I love creating things and would jump at the opportunity to create something great.
+Please contact me using the link above, and I will get back to you promptly.

 # Education

-Bachelor of Science: Computer Science - San Jose State University 2019
+Bachelor of Science: Computer Science - San Jose State University Fall 2019

 # Skills

 *   Java
+*   C
 *   C++
 *   Scala
 *   Jekyll